Iconica-Development/flutter_feed/packages/flutter_feed_utils/README.md

 # Flutter Feed Utils

 Flutter Feed Utils provides various components used in feed-like pages.
-It's not meant to be used on it's own but is rather used by userstories like `flutter_feed_timeline`.
+It's not meant to be used on it's own but is rather used by userstories like `flutter_timeline`.

 ## Issues